-- Serial Approval: Specify multiple approvers, and define the order by selecting an approver and moving that approver earlier or later in the order by clicking the arrows at the right of the approval list - Quorum Approval: Specify the approvers, then use the slide bar to specify the percent of those approvers that are required to grant access. - Other Available Processes: Specify the other approval process that you want to use.
-This approval process must be available for use in Catalog Administrator.
+- Serial Approval: Specify multiple approvers, and define the order by selecting an approver and moving that approver earlier or later in the order by clicking the arrows at the right of the approval list. - Quorum Approval: Specify the approvers, then use the slide bar to specify the percent of those approvers that are required to grant access. - Custom: Specify the customized approval process from the list that you want to use.
+The list displays the workflows that are defined using Designer.

 NOTE: You must set up this approval process in Identity Manager Designer.
-For more information, see User Application: Design Guide.
+For more information, see NetIQ Identity Manager - Administrator's Guide to Designing the Identity Applications.

-If you choose None, no approvers are required for assigning the resource.
+If you choose None, no approvers are required for assigning the resources.